Have You Ever Wondered Where Your Sense Of Style Comes From?

 - I was obsessed, like really obsessed, with Little House on the Prairie as a child.
 And I still watch it every now and then.

 - I played piano from the age of 7 throughout high school.
 I practiced hard and performed in competitions but didn’t have the passion to continue.

 - I have a passion for writing and photography, and have freelanced for a number of online sites.
-I’m a regular contributor for The Everygirl and Houzz.
+I’m a regular contributor for Houzz.

 If you have a questions, you're interested in collaborating or utilizing my services, or you just want to say hello, use the form on the right or email me at firstname.lastname@example.org